spartata/example-repo/README.md

 -- review file diferences\
 git diff README.md
 \
--- wrap up file and prepare to commit - put in stage state i.e. stage box is all files that will be committed\
+-- wrap up file and prepare to commit - put in stage state i.e. in the stage box are all files that will be committed\
 git add README.md
 \
 -- commit all staged files in your local repo\